CampusAI/CampusAI.github.io/_ml/prob_modelling/variational_inference/var_inference.md

 {% include figure.html url="/_ml/prob_modelling/variational_inference/gauss_mix.png" description="Gaussian Mixture"%}

-The likelyhood of a datapoint $$x$$ is given by the marginalization over the possible values of a **latent variable** $$z \in \{1, 2, 3\}$$ that indicates the cluster.
+The likelihood of a datapoint $$x$$ is given by the marginalization over the possible values of a **latent variable** $$z \in \{1, 2, 3\}$$ that indicates the cluster.

 $$
 p(x) = \sum_{i=1}^3 p(x\vert  z=i)p(z=i)
 $$

 ## Latent Variable Models

+Usually though, modelling distributions with low-range discrete latent variables is not good enough.
-The general formula of a Latent Variable Model with a latent variable $$z$$ is obtained by
+The general formula of a Latent Variable Model with a latent variable $$z$$ is obtained by marginalization:
-marginalization:

 \begin{equation}
 \label{eq:lvm}
 p(x) = \int p(x \vert  z) p(z) dz
 \end{equation}

+{% include end-row.html %}
+{% include start-row.html %}

 and for a **conditioned** latent variable model we have: